DonMVB/aws/AWS_Assoc_SAA_C02.md

 ![Screen Shot 2020-06-30 at 9 19 33 AM](https://user-images.githubusercontent.com/13093517/86130894-df35a000-bab2-11ea-9908-acbe3e8d4824.png)

 - When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.
 When your Lambda function is invoked, those values are decrypted and made available to the Lambda code.
+Note that anyone who has access to the console and KMS can view the env variables.
+To solve, use encryption helpers, create an AMS KMS key, use KMS to encrypt environment variables.
+You gain ability to create, rotate, delete, audit key usage (TDJ).
+(Ref) [https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-encryption]
 - The first time you create or update Lambda functions that use environment variables in a region, a default service key is created for you automatically within AWS KMS.
 This key is used to encrypt environment variables.
 However, if you wish to use encryption helpers and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key.
 - To enable your Lambda function to access resources inside a private VPC, you must provide additional VPC-specific configuration information that includes VPC subnet IDs and security group IDs.
 AWS Lambda uses this information to set up elastic network interfaces (ENIs) that enable your function to connect securely to other resources within a private VPC.
 - AWS X-Ray allows you to debug your Lambda function in case of unexpected behavior.